-The winter months are characterised by strong, dominant west to south-westerly winds with speeds above 25km/hr approximately 30% of the time.
+The winter months are characterised by strong, dominant west to south-westerly winds with speeds above 25km/hr approximately 20% of the time.
 Winds from October through to December show a shift from the strong westerly winds to the calmer easterly and north-easterly winds which are more dominant over this period.
-The summer and autumn months are characterised by dominant calmer easterly winds with occasional strong west-south-west winds.
-The long term average recorded wind speed is 3.5 m/s, and calm conditions remain similar to the previous year with a frequency of wind speeds less than 0.5 m/s 10% of the time (Graph 6.4).
+The summer and autumn months are characterised by dominant calmer north-east to south-easterly winds with occasional strong west-south-west winds.
+The long term average recorded wind speed is 3.5 m/s, and calm conditions were less frequent than the previous year with a frequency of wind speeds less than 0.6 m/s just 5.6% of the time (Graph 6.4).